vionxxx/echo-nav/README.md

 ## ⚡ Usage

-### Basic Navigation
+### Getting Started
 1. Visit ChatGPT (https://chatgpt.com)
-2. Open or start a conversation
+2. Open an existing conversation or start a new one
-3. Click the EchoNav icon in your toolbar
+3. Click the **EchoNav icon** in your Chrome toolbar to open the side panel
-4. Click "Generate Timeline" to create the structured outline
+4. Click **"Generate Timeline"** to create the structured outline
 5. Click any timeline item to jump to that conversation section

-### Accessibility Features
-- **VoiceOver Navigation**: Use `Cmd+F5` to enable VoiceOver on macOS
-- **Keyboard Shortcuts**:
-  - Arrow keys: Navigate between sibling items
-  - `VO+Shift+Up/Down`: Move between hierarchy levels
+### Using the Side Panel
+The EchoNav side panel has three main tabs accessible at the bottom:

+**📋 Timeline Tab**
+- View chronological conversation structure
+- Click any turn to navigate to that section
+- Use the **⋯ (More Options)** button to:
+  - **Regenerate**: Refresh the timeline with latest conversation
+  - **Enter Fullscreen**: View timeline overlay on the conversation page

+**🧠 Insight Tab**
+- Generate AI-powered thematic organization
+- View topics grouped by theme rather than chronology
+- Useful for understanding complex multi-topic discussions

+### VoiceOver Support (macOS)
+1. Enable VoiceOver: Press `Cmd+F5`
+2. Navigate to EchoNav side panel
+3. Use `VO + Arrow Keys` to navigate the timeline tree structure
-  - `Space`: Select and jump to conversation section
+4. Press `VO + Space` to activate items and jump to conversation sections
-- **Voice Mode**: Toggle automatic TTS announcements
+5. Press `VO + U` to activate rotor and navigate through the page

 ## ⚙️ Features in Detail